Being charged up to twice as much for life insurance because you smoke is shocking and probably makes you want to avoid

 If you happen to use non-nicotine based e-cigarettes for that hand to mouth “smoking ritual,” then we have many more companies that will consider you for non-smoker rates as long as you have not used other nicotine based products in previous 12 months.

-If you have smoked regular cigarettes in the previous 12 months, then you will generally only qualify for tobacco or smoker rates with all life insurance companies.
+If you have smoked regular cigarettes in the previous 12 months, then you will generally only qualify for tobacco or smoker rates with all life insurance carriers.

 There are exceptions made regarding this, but they are infrequent.